 - What is a blue moon?

 - Thnx to Physics, the blue moon does look blue (exceptionally)

 A blue moon is a rarest of rare astronomical phenomena due to the appearance of an additional full moon, sometimes seasonally, sometimes monthly, sometimes both.
 In other words, there are two different definitions of the Blue moon.

 Seasonal Blue Moon: Typically, an astronomical season lasts for 3 months.
 Therefore, has three full moons in a season.
 On the contrary, when a season has 4 full moons, the third full moon out of four becomes a blue moon.

-Monthly Blue Moon: Not to mention, this definition of Blue moon is quite simple.
+Monthly Blue Moon: Not to mention, this definition of the Blue moon is quite simple.
 When there are two full moons in one month, the second one becomes a blue moon.